Croix-des-Bouquets: History

+Pre-independence

 On March 22, 1792, the city was the scene of one of the first battles of the Haitian Revolution.
 Men of color, under the leadership of Pinchinat, Beauvais, and Lambert, took up arms in 1700 in fighting for their political and civil rights.

-On September 1791, after the Battle of Pernier, the royalist in La Croix-des-Bouquets made a concordat with the freedmen encamped at Trou-Caïman, which obliged the contractors to execute the national decrees in favor of the freedmen.
+In September 1791, after the Battle of Pernier, the royalist in La Croix-des-Bouquets made a concordat with the freedmen encamped at Trou-Caïman, which obliged the contractors to execute the national decrees in favor of the freedmen.
 On September 11, the freedmen came to camp at la Croix-des-Bouquets who signed a concordat with the freedmen in a church in the borough.
 On October 10, a deputation of the colonists of la Croix-des-Bouquets, sent by Hanus De Jumécourt, came to Port-Républicain, demanding the execution of this concordat.

 In 1791, Halaou, the leader of African bands, rebels of the Cul-de-Sac Plain, was killed at Croix-des-Bouquets on February 9.
 There was a massacre of his group by the soldiers of the western region who occupied the village.
 Men of color entrenched themselves in the church.
-General Louis-Jacques Beauvais continued to occupy Croix-des-Bouquets until June, when the English came to remove Port-Républicain.
-They then returned to Jacmel.
-The English occupied the city, and returned the people to slavery.
+General Louis-Jacques Beauvais continued to occupy Croix-des-Bouquets until March 1793, after which British invasion forces occupied the city.
+Beauvais' troops returned to Jacmel.

 In March 1793, Louis-Jacques Beauvais abandoned Croix-des-Bouquets and went to retreat at Gressier with 500 men.
-In April 1796, Toussaint L'Ouverture wanting to rid Croix-des-Bouquets of the occupying English, had unsuccessfully attack the outposts of the town.
-His cavalry reconquered four squadrons of hussars commanded by the Count of Manoux.
-The English, after several charges, overthrew the republicans, and drove them back to Grands-Bois.
+In April 1796, Toussaint Louverture, wanting to recapture Croix-des-Bouquets from the British, unsuccessfully attacked the outposts of the town.
+His cavalry defeated four squadrons of hussars commanded by the Count of Manoux.
+The British, after several charges, defeated the French, and drove them back to Grands-Bois.

 After the occupation of Port-Républicain by the troops of General Charles LeClerc's expedition, General Jean Boudet learned, on February 9, 1802, of the appearance of Dessalines in the Cul-de-Sac Plain.
 There were immediately 2,000 men occupying Croix-des-Bouquets.
 On September 19, 1803, Jean-Jacques Dessalines took possession of Croix-des-Bouquets.
-The first citizen who represented this commune in the first Chamber of Communes in 1817 was Plomba Ladouceur.